e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → for each fired event, in declaration
-order: `handler → project → re-run the component's output stages`.
-The per-event re-decode keeps `y` fully fresh for any subsequent handler of the *same* component (sequential composition, no lost updates) and leaves the signal table post-transition-consistent for whatever else the boundary does (discrete ticks, logging).
+order: `handler → project → auto-publish → re-run the component's output stages`.
+Auto-publication is repeated because auto-published cells belong to no stage ([§12.5](#125-the-always-on-conformance-check)): the framework rewrites the firing component's auto-published cells from the just-latched state stores at their usual stage-1 position.
+The per-event re-decode keeps `y` fully fresh — auto-published ports included — for any subsequent handler of the *same* component (sequential composition, no lost updates) and leaves the signal table post-transition-consistent for whatever else the boundary does (discrete ticks, logging).
 Events are rare and the re-run touches one component, so the cost is noise.
 Across components, all guards and handlers read the same boundary snapshot (plus their own component's refreshed ports); one component's transition reaches others through